TraekWells/book-review-app/README.md

 - [ ] Make Responsive
 - [x] Set up route guarding
 - [ ] Add a "Load More" button
-- [ ] Only allow a user to add a review if they've read a book
+- [x] Only allow a user to add a review if they've read a book
+- [ ] Allow the user to change their favorite genres